jaimingohel/1daylabs/How to bypass encryption mechanism in Android apps.md

 I have come across many application which highly relies on client-side encryption to add an extra layer of security for us to uncover.
 When you intercept the traffic using your favorite proxy tool all you'll see is encrypted text.
 It is because all of the requests are being encrypted on the client-side and sent to the server.
 The server will have the same encryption algorithm coded, so upon receiving the data it will decrypt and fetch the values.

-If you are into android testing or want to get started this article is for you.
+If you are into Android testing or want to get started then this article is for you.

 ## Installation